Mindfulness & Recreation

 - Making you more aware of the ways your addiction affects both you and the people around you.

 Exercise is an important but often understated component of addiction recovery.
 No single workout or routine can cure addiction, but the many benefits of regular exercise can significantly improve your chances of long-term recovery.
 Exercise helps give recovering addicts structure, keeps the mind preoccupied, enhances health, reduces stress, and increases self-esteem.
-That’s why, at Landmark, our patients exercise for one hour, six days per week.
-Each patient can choose his or her preferred form of exercise, though our options include:
+That’s why, at Landmark, our patients get 30 minutes each day to use for fitness, as well as free time later in the day to use for more exercise if that’s what they choose.
+Patients will have full access to our gym which comes with multiple exercise machines including an elliptical machine and treadmill.

 The physical and psychological benefits of regularly scheduled exercise have been proven in numerous clinical trials.
 Here are just a few evidence-backed studies that demonstrate how effective exercise can be for the recovering addict: